xhjqm/Article-Fitting-Equation/README.md

 This file contains instructions for the Fitting Program.

-The fitting eequation in this program is:
+The fitting equation in this program is:

             A^2 * sin^4(/theta+/phi) + B^2 * cos^4(/theta+/phi) + C * sin^2(/theta+/phi)*cos^2(/theta+/phi) +D * sin(/theta+/phi)*cos(/theta+/phi)